iSpoof fraudster guilty of £100m scam sentenced to 13 years

 The prosecution described a business set up so that elements of detailed research and development on the one hand, and marketing on the other, encouraged criminals to cash in.

+"It has also had a huge emotional impact, causing extreme distress and devastation to those affected - many of whom had their life savings stolen from them," she said.

+Describing the case as "complex and challenging", Ms Anderson thanked the Metropolitan Police for their help in securing the evidence for the case.

-The judge praised the Metropolitan Police for its investigation, which involved 700 days of work, and three detectives for the larger scale of investigation conducted by the force.
+The judge also praised the Met for its investigation, which involved 700 days of work, and three detectives for the larger scale of investigation conducted by the force.

 The Met said, at its peak, iSpoof had 59,000 users, with up to 20 people per minute targeted at one point by callers using technology bought from the site.